codex-storage/bittorrent-codex-docs/10 Notes/Advertising BitTorrent content on Codex.md

 magnet:?xt=urn:btih:1902d602db8c350f4f6d809ed01eff32f030da95&dn=data40k.bin
 ```

-The magnet link itself does not tell us details of the corresponding torrent file: what we have is only the hash of the bencoded `info` directory.
+The magnet link itself does not tell us details of the corresponding torrent file: what we have is only the hash of the b-encoded `info` directory.
 How does the peer interested in downloading the content designated by the given magnet link finds the remaining details of the `info` dictionary?
 This is defined in [[BEP9 - Extension for Peers to Send Metadata Files]].

 > [!note]
 > BEP9 is also where the magnet links were introduced.